-The Company's Board of Directors has determined that the working capital deficit, as described above, is not indicative of a liquidity problem in the Company; and taking note of Legal Position No. 105-27: Disclosure of Projected Cash Flows, of the Securities Authority, presented below are details of the examination performed by the Board of Directors and the reasoning for its aforesaid resolution: The Board of Directors has reviewed the existing policy of the Company, which is the source of the negative working capital that has been recorded by the Company for several years, to favor financing with short-term credit, this in view of the relatively low rates of interest on short-term credit in recent years as compared to that on long-term credit, while regularly reviewing this policy and updating it in the future to the extent necessary, and taking note of the actions the Company has and is taking to lower the amount of negative working capital.
-The Company's Board of Directors has also reviewed the existing and anticipated liabilities of the Company and, more particularly, the liabilities that fall due in the next two years, as well as the sources for the repayment of said liabilities, taking into account the sources of credit and the unutilized facilities that are available to the Company as well as the positive cash flow from operating activities.
-Based on all of the aforesaid, the Board of Directors determined that the existence of negative working capital is not indicative of a liquidity problem in the Company, even taking into consideration the effect of the coronavirus crisis as described in Note 1.D.
+The Company's Board of Directors has determined that the working capital deficit, as described above, is not indicative of a liquidity problem in the Company; and taking note of Legal Position No. 105-27: Disclosure of Projected Cash Flows, of the Securities Authority, presented below are details of the examination performed by the Board of Directors and the reasoning for its aforesaid resolution: The Board of Directors has reviewed the policy of the Company, which is the source of the negative working capital that has been recorded by the Company for several years, to favor financing with short-term credit, this in view of the interest rates on short-term credit that in recent years were lower than those on long-term credit, while regularly reviewing this policy and updating it in the future to the extent necessary, and taking note of the actions the Company has and is taking to lower the amount of negative working capital.
+The Company's Board of Directors has also reviewed the existing and anticipated liabilities of the Company and, more particularly, the liabilities that fall due in the next two years, as well as the sources for the repayment of said liabilities, taking into account the sources of credit and the unutilized facilities that are available to the Company, the positive cash flow from operating activities and the value of the securities that do not serve as collateral, and based on all of the aforesaid, the Board of Directors determined that the existence of negative working capital is not indicative of a liquidity problem in the Company.